 3. Dove Beauty Sketches

 A final campaign that’s worth taking a look at is the Dove Beauty Sketches video we embedded below.
 In this campaign, Dove teamed up with an artist to show women how beautiful they really are.
 Learn more about it here.

 - 3.8 billion global impressions

 - 73.4 million YouTube views

 Launching a marketing campaign can seem like a daunting task.
 It doesn’t have to be!
-Just follow the recommendations mentioned throughout this post:
+Just follow the recommendations in this post:

 - Do your research